smbaig235/aws-bootcamp-cruddur-2023/journal/week1.md

   ```

-### On the CLI terminal Run:
+### Run this command on CLI terminal:

-⦁	pip3 install -r requirements.txt
+This command will install the python libraries.

-It will install the python libraries use for the app.
+`pip3 install -r requirements.txt`

-### Run Docker CMD:
+### Run Docker CMD on CLI terminal:

-⦁	python3 -m flask run --host=0.0.0.0 --port=4567
+`python3 -m flask run --host=0.0.0.0 --port=4567`

 Now make sure the backend port(4567) is unlock then click on the link and add these suffix at the end of the URL: /api/activities/home
 now new backend URL will be like this: